Contrasting Getinge (GNGBY) & Its Competitors

 |2.55

-As a group, “Electromedical equipment” companies have a potential upside of 16.58%.
-Given Getinge’s peers higher possible upside, analysts clearly believe Getinge has less favorable growth aspects than its peers.
+As a group, “Electromedical equipment” companies have a potential upside of 15.32%.
+Given Getinge’s peers higher probable upside, analysts plainly believe Getinge has less favorable growth aspects than its peers.

 Summary